-Renault Captur E-TECH hybrid interior & comfort
+Renault Captur E-TECH hybrid interior, dashboard & comfort

 The latest Captur features another great interior from Renault, complete with lots of standard equipment